imranmuhammed7482-droid/idris8287/README.md

-# idris8287
+#quran-website
-A beautiful Quran reading website with English translation and audio recitation.
+Online Quran reading website with translation and audio